rfwlab/rfw/README.md

 Use computed values to keep derived data in sync without manual bookkeeping and watchers for side effects such as logging or triggering network calls.

+### Updating state from JavaScript

+Call `state.ExposeUpdateStore()` to register a global `goUpdateStore(store, key, value)` function.
+It accepts strings, numbers, booleans and other serializable values, letting external scripts change store entries with their native types.

 ## Components Types

 Components are the primary entities used to build applications.
 In rfw there are 2 different type of